keblu/WebSite/src/content/publication/Sentometrics package/index.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["Penalized Regression", "R" ,"sentometrics", "Textual Sentiment","Time Series"]
+tags = ["Penalized Regression", "Prediction" ,"R" ,"sentometrics", "Textual Sentiment","Time Series"]

 # Links (optional).
 url_pdf = "https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3067734"